Claressa Shields's Success and Achievements in Timeline

 In 2023, Claressa Shields became the first woman to win the Best Boxer ESPY Award.

-2023: Sportswoman of the Year by the Women's Sports Foundation
+2023: Sportswoman of the Year by Women's Sports Foundation

 In 2023, Claressa Shields was honored as the Sportswoman of the Year by the Women's Sports Foundation.

-February 24, 2024: Shields wins against Kelsey DeSantis at PFL vs. Bellator
+February 24, 2024: Fight Against Kelsey DeSantis at PFL vs. Bellator

-On February 24, 2024, Claressa Shields faced Kelsey DeSantis at PFL vs. Bellator, winning the bout via split decision after struggling to make the agreed-upon weight and forcing her opponent to fight up two weight classes at 165 pounds.
+On February 24, 2024, Claressa Shields faced Kelsey DeSantis at PFL vs. Bellator.
+She was unable to make weight, leading her opponent to fight up two weight classes, and Shields won the bout via split decision.

 On July 27, 2024, Claressa Shields challenged Vanessa Lepage-Joanisse for her WBC heavyweight title at Little Caesars Arena in Detroit, MI.
-Shields won the fight via second-round TKO.
+Shields won the fight via second-round TKO, also claiming the vacant WBF heavyweight and WBO light heavyweight titles.

 2024: WBC Performance of the Year